 Need a brunch-worthy dish that will serve a crowd?
 This Asparagus Quiche celebrates the fresh flavors of spring, with a buttery crust and creamy egg filling to showcase the fresh asparagus!

-• Unsalted butter.
-Frozen, so the blender or food processor doesn’t completely break it down.
+For the crust, use frozen, unsalted butter.
+It must be frozen so the blender or food processor doesn’t completely break it down.
 Ideally, you’ll be left with some butter chunks even after blending.

 Asparagus Quiche Tips and Tricks